commonprefix/axelar-light-client/README.md

 # Light Client

 An Ethereum on-chain light client built in CosmWasm.

-This repo contains both the light client as a standalone module, as well as the smart contract entry points to access and use the light client.
+This repo is a collection of modules that work together to implement a light client.
+There are two independent smart contracts: the trie-verifier and the light-client.
+The sole purpose of the trie-verifier is to receive a MPT root, a proof, a leaf and verify that the leaf is indeed a part of that root using the provided proof.

-The contract initializes with a `LightClientBootstrap` message from a Beacon API.
+The light client initializes with a `LightClientBootstrap` message from a Beacon API.
 Subsequently, `LightClientUpdate` messages can be provided from a Beacon API, updating the state of the light client.

 The light client is heavily inspired by a16z's Helios Consensus light client, with a couple of simplifications, changes, and adjustments to become a valid smart contract.
 Also, the light client uses a fork of the milagro_bls library, which has been simplified to be CosmWasm compatible (see https://github.com/pkakelas/milagro_bls).